CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/SYS.3.2.1 General Smartphones and Tablets.txt

 ### 3.2 Standard requirements

-Together with the basic requirements, the following requirements correspond to the state of the art in the area of ​​general smartphones and tablets.
+Together with the basic requirements, the following requirements correspond to the state of the art in the field of general smartphones and tablets.
 They SHOULD be implemented in principle.

 #### SYS.3.2.1.A9 Use of functional extensions